Find the best solution for your business

 Comac offers a wide range of automatic solutions for beer bottling:

-- Bottling plants for over 12.000 bottles per hour, designed for big industries
+- Bottling plants for over 6,000 bottles per hour, for medium and big industries

 The cons of bottle beer packaging include the weight of the glass, its cost, and the increased difficulty in transporting the bottles, as they take more space to be stored than other containers.